tom-tamen/portfolio/readme.md

 <hr>

-I set up one app on the repo via <a href="https://github.com/marketplace"> Github marketplace </a>.
-It's <a href="https://github.com/marketplace/codefactor">CodeFactor</a> which allows to check that our code is compliant and usable.<br>
+I set up two apps on the repo via <a href="https://github.com/marketplace"> Github marketplace </a>.
+The first one is <a href="https://github.com/marketplace/imgbot">imgbot</a> which allows to optimize images for your site and the second one is <a href="https://github.com/marketplace/codefactor">CodeFactor</a> which allows to check that our code is compliant and usable.<br>

 For the deployment, I used <a href="https://www.o2switch.fr/">o2switch</a>.<br>